The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 Nominations

-• Require a proposer, a seconder and the nominee's consent.
+- Require the nominee's consent.

 Selection Criteria

-• Active participation in co-operative networks, committees or groups furthering library services to young people.
+- Active participation in co-operative networks, committees or groups furthering library services to young people.

 Presentation